aaltogamers/AG_web/src/content/events/lol-worlds-2025-finals-watch-party.md

   *Will **T1** rise once more to defend their title against **KT Rolster**?*

-  Join us at Aalto Design Factory this Sunday for the AG League of Legends Worlds 2025 Finals Watch Party!
+  Join us for the AG League of Legends Worlds 2025 Finals Watch Party!
 ---

 ### WHY?